 - Have regular medical monitoring throughout your entire life.

 - Have a good social and personal support circle.

-- Dysthymia usually appears around age 21 or before and is a state of permanent sadness that does not have any concrete reasons or origin for this emotion, this despondency.
-It lasts from one and a half years to two years and if not treated early can develop into a more serious depression which is sometimes accompanied by suicide attempts.
+- Dysthymia usually appears around age 21 or before.
+It’s a state of permanent sadness that doesn’t have any concrete reasons or origin for this emotion, this despondency.
+It lasts from one and a half years to two years.
+And if it’s not treated early on, it can develop into a more serious depression which is sometimes accompanied by suicide attempts.